tentacleuno/tentacles.dev/content/posts/firefox-and-the-fanboys.md.md

 description = "Firefox can do no wrong."
 +++

+**UPDATE**: I've spoken to the Hacker News moderation team about this.
+While I can appreciate my comments were abrasive, it's still fair to point out how infactual information (in response to my comment) has been upvoted.

 Firefox has many fans.
 Some of them recognise that Firefox [has](https://www.reddit.com/r/firefox/comments/jybx2w/uh_why_is_firefox_showing_me_sponsored_links_in/) [made](https://www.reddit.com/r/firefox/comments/6n52gd/addonsmozillaorg_and_aboutaddons_disable_google/dk7bqxw) [a](https://techcrunch.com/2017/11/14/mozilla-terminates-its-deal-with-yahoo-and-makes-google-the-default-in-firefox-again/) [*lot*](https://www.reddit.com/r/firefox/comments/bkgfk0/an_open_letter_of_frustration/) [of](https://www.reddit.com/r/firefox/comments/3i5dqq/an_open_letter_from_a_concerned_user/) [mistakes](https://www.reddit.com/r/firefox/comments/5qjzie/i_cannot_continue_working_on_my_addons_anymore_im/).